MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/image.md

 ---
-title: Image Data Object
+title: Image Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an image object that can be added to an account's media library.
 ---
-# Image Data Object
+# Image Data Object - Campaign Management
 Defines an image object that can be added to an account's media library.

 The *Image* object derives from the *Media* object.
 For a list of the inherited elements, see the [Media](../campaign-management-service/media.md) object.